 Q: When and how do I get paid?

 Paychecks are distributed twice monthly (the 15th and the last business day of the month), starting at the end of the first two weeks of your appointment.
 They may be picked up at Financial Services (3rd floor, General Services Administration Building) or deposited directly into your bank account.
 To arrange automatic deposit, visit Financial Services to complete the necessary paperwork.
 Sessional faculty are not paid for preparation-time before courses begin.
-Sessional faculty ARE paid a small fee if their course is cancelled with less than one month’s notice or if their exams are scheduled less than 36 hours before the end of the exam-period.
+Sessional lecturers ARE paid a small fee if their course is cancelled with less than one month’s notice or if their exams are scheduled less than 36 hours before the end of the exam-period.

 Q: How much should I be paid?

 There are no upper salary limits for sessional lecturers, but there is a minimum salary scale which must be followed.
 The scale is based on years of experience and percentage of full-time for each appointment.
-Sessional faculty may hold different appointments from different departments simultaneously; total load and total experience should be considered for determining your salary and benefits.
+Sessionals may hold different appointments from different departments simultaneously; total load and total experience should be considered for determining your salary and benefits.

 Please NOTE: any department is always free to pay you MORE than the minimum scale.